Benjamin-Italiaander/My_Notes/Linux/yubikey/EN_Yubikey_Age_encryption_PIV.md

 ```bash
 ykman piv access change-management-key --generate
 ```
-In my case it store the managemnt-key offline so i just run
+In my case it store the managemnt-key on the yubikey so i run
 ```bash
 ykman piv access change-management-key -a TDES --protect
 ```